jamesread/gocron-package-fedora/README.md

 # gocron-package-fedora

-This is fedora package for gocron.
+This is fedora package for https://github.com/go-co-op/gocron.